DeltaNeverUsed/UdonSharpNetworkingLib/README.md

 5. Trying to call USPPNET_[FUNC NAME] on an gameObject/Component other than itself will not be networked, and get called on the local client instead.

 # The TODO list
-Rewrite and separate the patcher to make it less intrusive and more generic Make Arrays work
+Make Arrays work \
+Serialize none supported types to string